opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

     - Use the RGB Picker tool (|RGB_picker|) to pick the value of the line color from the drawings visible in the work area (see  :ref:`Plain Colors <plain_colors>`  ).

 .. tip:: **To define colors to be assigned to lines after cleanup processing:**

     1. Select the color for which you want to define the post-process color.

-    2. At the bottom of the Style Editor select the square on the right of current color: it is the color to be assigned after the processing.
+    2. At the bottom of the Style Editor select the square on the right of the current color: this is the color to be assigned after the processing is done.

     3. Edit the color in the Style Editor.

 .. tip:: **To add a color in the color list:**

     Click the + button available under the color list.

 .. tip:: **To remove a color from the color list:**

     1. Select the color you want to remove from the list.

     2. Click the - button available under the color list.

 .. _defining_camera: